TL;DR — what's the quick answer?

 BlazeDocs

-Mistral OCR handles scanned PDFs natively with 95%+ accuracy.
+Mistral OCR handles scanned PDFs natively with benchmarked OCR accuracy (see PDF Parser Arena).
 No additional OCR tools needed.

 Pandoc